ProfessionalWiki/WikibaseLocalMedia/README.md

 MediaWiki extension that adds support for local media files to [Wikibase] via a new data type.

-Wikibase Local Media was created by [Professional.Wiki] with Funding from [Rhizome].
-It is an open source project and contributions are welcome!
+[Professional.Wiki] created and maintains Wikibase Local Media.
+We provide [Wikibase hosting], [Wikibase development] and [Wikibase consulting].

-[Professional.Wiki] provides commercial [Wikibase hosting], [MediaWiki development] and support.
+[Rhizome] commissioned and funded creation of the extension.
+Wikibase Local Media is an open source project and contributions are welcome!

 ## Demo and screenshot